The Ottoman Monuments in Athens are just a handful of monuments.

 Haseki Konaki

-There is nothing left today of Haseki konaki besides the fountain.
-If you would like to see the fountain, you will need to take a taxi to the university, preferably in the morning when it is still open.
+There is nothing left today of Haseki Konaki besides the fountain.
+If you want to see the fountain, you have to take a taxi to the university, preferably in the morning when it is still open.

 Benaki Museum of Islamic Art